-Lawlor, White & Murphy Fight For Clients’ Rights to Compensation After Uber and Lyft Accidents in Pembroke Pines and Throughout Broward County, FL
+Lawlor, White & Murphy Fight For Clients’ Rights to Compensation After Uber and Lyft Accidents in Broward County and Throughout South Florida

 Due to the complexities of the business structures of Lyft and Uber, and the existence of new laws and regulations which specifically govern the use of these ridesharing services, many people involved in Uber and Lyft accidents may not even know who to contact in case of an accident or what steps to take in order to pursue their right to compensation.
 For this reason, the Pembroke Pines personal injury lawyers at Lawlor, White & Murphey are always available to help you with your claim.
 Contact our office today for a free consultation by filling out our convenient online contact form.